lsst-sims/opsim3_config/README.md

-# NEO Run 3
+# NEO Run 5

-Configuration is the same as NEO Run 2 except there is no North Ecliptic Spur proposal.
-It runs an Ecliptic Band proposal which covers ~+/- 12 degrees around the ecliptic and has double visits.
+Configuration is the same as NEO Run 3 except the Ecliptic Band proposal now covers ~+/- 15 degrees around the ecliptic.